AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 After the comparisons amongst the callers, VarDict proved to be too unreliable and called low VAF mutations.
 Moving forward, mutations that were identified by Lancet, Mutect2 and Strelka2 were included in the final list of mutations for each sample.
-The consensus mutations themselves are saved to a pseudo-MAF file `consensus_mutation.maf.tsv.zip` to the `consensus`.
+The consensus mutations themselves are saved to a MAF-like file `consensus_mutation.maf.tsv.zip` to the `consensus`.
-It is being called a "pseudo" MAF file because it has many of the same fields as a MAF file but does not contain the version string in the first row and some more extraneous annotation data has been removed.
+It is being called a "MAF-like" file because it has many of the same fields as a MAF file but..
+  - Does not contain the version string in the first row
+  - Has extraneous annotation data has been removed (columns with all `NA`s)
+  - Has VAF calculations and other variables that are calculated by the [`set_up_maf` function](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/analyses/snv-callers/util/wrangle_functions.R#L11).

 ## Overall file structure
 ```
 OpenPBTA-analysis
 ├── analyses
 │   └── snv-callers
-│       ├── run_caller_analysis.R
+│       ├── run_caller_analysis.sh
 │       ├── compare_snv_callers.Rmd
 │       ├── scripts
 │       │   ├── 00-set-up.R